-5. As a State Party to CEDAW, Nicaragua is obligated to provide women with legal protection from discrimination, ensure that public authorities do not discriminate against women, and eliminate discrimination against women by any person, institution, or enterprise (Article 2).
+- 5. As a State Party to CEDAW, Nicaragua is obligated to provide women with legal protection from discrimination, ensure that public authorities do not discriminate against women, and eliminate discrimination against women by any person, institution, or enterprise (Article 2).
 Nicaragua is also obligated to eliminate prejudices and customary practices that reinforce harmful stereotypes of the roles of men and women, within the family or otherwise (Article 5).
-Nicaragua must treat women and men equally before the law (Article 15).
+Nicaragua must treat women and men equally before the law (Article 15).2 - I. Nicaragua fails to eradicate patriarchal attitudes and harmful stereotypes about gender roles and the family.

-&lt;sup>1 The case information presented in this submission is compiled from intake and other interviews conducted by The Advocates for Human Rights with asylum seekers from Nicaragua between 2015 and 2019 (hereinafter referred to as "Interviews conducted by The Advocates (2015-2019)").
+1 The case information presented in this submission is compiled from intake and other interviews conducted by The Advocates for Human Rights with asylum seekers from Nicaragua between 2015 and 2019 (hereinafter referred to as "Interviews conducted by The Advocates (2015-2019)").
 Some details have been removed to maintain confidentiality and to protect the identities of clients and their families.
 Information is used with permission.

-&lt;sup>2 Convention on the Elimination of All Forms of Discrimination Against Women, 1979, Art.
+2 Convention on the Elimination of All Forms of Discrimination Against Women, 1979, Art.
 2, Art.
 5, Art.
 15